apache/eventmesh/eventmesh-connectors/eventmesh-connector-dingtalk/README.md

 # eventmesh-connector-dingtalk

-## DingtalkSinkConnector：从 eventmesh 到 dingtalk。
+## DingtalkSinkConnector：from eventmesh to dingtalk。

 1. launch your eventmesh-runtime.
 2. enable sinkConnector and check `sink-config.yml`.